modulr/sails-angularjs/README.md

 There are a few guidelines that we need contributors to follow so that we have a chance of keeping on top of things.

-##Documentation

-You can find our documentation in [https://github.com/modulr/modulr/wiki](https://github.com/modulr/modulr/wiki)

 ##Community